boringlily/quarkchat/README.md

 - [ ] Users can share and view web videos
 - [ ] Users can set flags while creating a post.
 Then users can filter posts by flags on the home feed.
 - [ ] Users can upload images directly from their local machine as an image file
-- [ ] Display a loading animation whenever data is being fetched
+- [x] Display a loading animation whenever data is being fetched

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+- [x] Authentication was added.

 ## Video Walkthrough